JordonXue/Dimensionality-Reduction-Part-1/README.md

 Intuitively, for linear transformation we want the purple line in the above figure because it represents the directions of the data that explain a maximal amount of variance, that is to say, the lines that capture most information of the data.
 In the figure above, when the black line matches the purple, it goes through the origin and it’s the direction in which the projection of the points (red dots) is the most spread out.
 Mathematically speaking, it’s the line that maximizes the variance (the average of the squared distances from the projected points (red dots) to the origin).

 In PCA, the purple line is the first principal component.
-The second line then will be in the orthogonal direction to it.
+The second line (component) then will be in the orthogonal direction to it.
 Then we can find out how much variance each principal component can be actually accounted for.
 The goal of PCA is to use a few principal components obtained to reduce the dimensions of data, while still explaining a high amount of variance.

 To efficiently perform a PCA task, we first standardize our data.
 Since PCA is very sensitive to variance, the aim of this step is to standardize the range of the continuous initial variables so that each one of them contributes equally to the analysis. if there are large differences between the ranges of initial variables, those variables with larger ranges will dominate over those with small ranges, which will lead to biased results, so we need to scale the data to make it comparable.
 Mathematically, we can use the z score to normalize the data: z = (value - mean) /standard deviation.